-If the parents of a dependent student establish a domicile in another state after the student has been classified as a Florida resident for tuition purposes, the student loses his or her resident status.
-However, the student enjoys a one-year grace period, measured from the date the circumstances
+Currently, if the parents of a dependent student establish a domicile in another state after the student has been classified as a Florida resident for tuition purposes, the student loses his or her resident status.
+However, the student enjoys a one-year grace period, measured from the date the circumstances resulting in the loss of residency status arose, during which the student continues to enjoy in-state tuition rates.